 Paid referencing is powerful because it allows you to appear in the first search results for the keyword you choose.
 This is incredibly useful because if your organization works in a large sector, you are much more likely to stand out among the rest.

 The nonprofit sector in the U.S. is massive!
-There are 1.6 million active nonprofits in the U.S. today, and we believe that is important to make your nonprofit stand out.
-Online advertising can help you do that.
+There are 1.6 million active nonprofits in the U.S. today, and among fierce competition it is important to make your nonprofit stand out.
+Online advertising is a great way to do so!

 What Are Google Ad Grants?

-While businesses usually have a budget for advertising, nonprofit’s goals and budgets are much different.
-The resources you have are focused on your cause, which is why Google created Google Ad Grants!
+While traditional businesses usually have a budget set aside for advertising, nonprofit’s goals and budgets are much different.
+The resources you have are focused on your cause, which is why Google created this program!

-It gives your organization the benefit of online advertising, like a business, but completely cost-free.
+It gives your organization the benefit of online advertising, like a business, but at no extra cost to your nonprofit.

 Google offers a monthly advertising budget of $10,000 a month if you are accepted into the program.
 That equals a budget of $329 a day for advertising!